Your Red Box is collected weekly.

 - Plastics are sent to a plastic recycling facility where the different types of plastic are separated and baled.
 Once washed they can be reused in a variety of ways.

-Any rejected plastic waste is usually sent for incineration where the energy content of the material is utilised.
+Any rejected plastic waste is sent for incineration where the energy content of the material is utilised.